rr-justin-hanselman/pre-commit-make-me/README.md

 # Make Pre-commit hook

-This is a simple hook that allows the user to specify a make command in there repo and let it run.
+This is a simple hook that allows the user to specify a make command in their repo and let it run.

 ## Example